ART HISTORY

 Talk: 7pm - 9pm

-The urgency of the climate crisis, driven by anthropocentric exploitation, prompts a re-evaluation of if’s historical roots.
+The urgency of the climate crisis, driven by anthropocentric exploitation, prompts a re-evaluation of its historical roots.
 This paper explores how 19th-century British Art, particularly in the Victorian period, engaged with emerging ecological consciousness and notions of deep time, anticipating visual responses to what we now term the Anthropocene.

 DEC 3RD